 INTRODUCTION

-The global floriculture sector has witnessed a consistent rise in the demand for high-quality ornamental flowers, largely driven by evolving consumer preferences for vibrant, long-lasting, and environmentally friendly floral products.
-Consequently, improving flower yield and quality through sustainable, eco-friendly agricultural practices has become a central objective of modern horticultural research (Sun et al., 2024).
-Among the emerging strategies, the use of beneficial soil microbes—particularly endophytes and plant growth-promoting rhizobacteria (PGPR)—has shown remarkable potential.
+The global floriculture sector has witnessed a consistent rise in demand for high-quality ornamental flowers, largely driven by evolving consumer preferences for vibrant, long-lasting, and environmentally friendly floral products.
+Consequently, improving flower yield and quality through sustainable and eco-friendly agricultural practices has become a central objective of modern horticultural research (Sun et al., 2024).
+Among the emerging strategies, the use of beneficial soil microbes, particularly endophytes and plant growth-promoting rhizobacteria (PGPR), has shown remarkable potential.
 These microorganisms are gaining attention as natural and efficient alternatives to chemical fertilizers and pesticides, aligning with the global trend towards sustainable and organic production systems.

-Endophytes are microorganisms, including bacteria and fungi, that live within plant tissues without causing any apparent harm.
-They establish symbiotic relationships with their host plants and contribute to growth and development through various mechanisms such as phytohormone production, nutrient solubilization, and protection against pathogens.
-PGPR, on the other hand, are a group of bacteria that colonize the rhizosphere—the soil region around plant roots—and support plant growth by fixing atmospheric nitrogen, solubilizing phosphate, synthesizing plant hormones, and inducing systemic resistance against diseases (Kumar et al., 2022; Wang et al., 2022).
-Both endophytes and PGPR enhance plant vigor and productivity under normal and stress conditions, making them suitable candidates for improving the quality and resilience of ornamental flowers.
+Endophytes are microorganisms, including bacteria and fungi, that live within plant tissues without causing harm.
+They establish symbiotic relationships with their host plants and contribute to their growth and development through various mechanisms, such as phytohormone production, nutrient solubilization, and protection against pathogens.
+In contrast, PGPR are a group of bacteria that colonize the rhizosphere, the soil region around plant roots, and support plant growth by fixing atmospheric nitrogen, solubilizing phosphate, synthesizing plant hormones, and inducing systemic resistance against diseases (Kumar et al., 2022; Wang et al., 2022).
+Both endophytes and PGPR enhance plant vigor and productivity under normal and stress conditions, making them suitable candidates for improving the quality and resilience of ornamental flower production.

-In the context of horticulture, particularly floriculture, the importance of flower yield and quality cannot be overstated.
-Traits such as flower size, color intensity, fragrance, and vase life directly influence market acceptance and profitability.
-As the global demand for ornamental flowers continues to grow, especially in urban and export markets, maintaining high standards of quality while ensuring sustainability presents a significant challenge.
-Floriculture also contributes substantially to rural employment, national income, and foreign exchange earnings, highlighting its economic significance.
-However, the excessive use of chemical inputs in flower production poses environmental and health risks, calling for the adoption of greener technologies.
+In horticulture, particularly floriculture, the importance of flower yield and quality cannot be overstated.
+Traits such as flower size, color intensity, fragrance, and vase life directly influence market acceptance and profitability of cut flowers.
+As the global demand for ornamental flowers continues to grow, especially in urban and export markets, maintaining high quality standards while ensuring sustainability presents a significant challenge.
+Floriculture also contributes substantially to rural employment, national income, and foreign exchange earnings, highlighting its economic importance.
+However, the excessive use of chemical inputs in flower production poses environmental and health risks, necessitating the adoption of greener technologies.

-Microbial inoculants such as Endophytes and PGPR offer a promising, eco-friendly approach to address these challenges.
-Their application in ornamental crops has been associated with improved plant health, enhanced flowering traits, and reduced dependency on synthetic agrochemicals (Verma et al., 2022).
-For instance, microbes from the genera Bacillus, Pseudomonas, and Azospirillum have shown positive effects on vegetative growth and floral characteristics like size, color, and fragrance in several ornamental species (Kaul et al., 2020; Kaul et al., 2022).
-Moreover, these microbes are known to alleviate abiotic stresses such as drought, salinity, and heavy metal toxicity by enhancing root architecture, modulating antioxidant enzyme activity, and promoting osmolyte accumulation (Kour et al., 2022).
-Their multifunctional nature makes them ideal candidates for use as both biofertilizers and bioprotectants in sustainable flower production systems (Lyu et al., 2022).
+Microbial inoculants, such as Endophytes and PGPR, offer a promising and eco-friendly approach to address these challenges.
+The application of these biostimulants to ornamental crops has been associated with improved plant health, enhanced flowering traits, and reduced dependency on synthetic agrochemicals (Verma et al., 2022).
+For instance, microbes from the genera Bacillus, Pseudomonas, and Azospirillum have shown positive effects on vegetative growth and floral characteristics, such as size, color, and fragrance, in several ornamental species (Kaul et al., 2020; Kaul et al., 2022).
+Moreover, these microbes alleviate abiotic stresses, such as drought, salinity, and heavy metal toxicity, by enhancing root architecture, modulating antioxidant enzyme activity, and promoting osmolyte accumulation (Kour et al., 2022).
+Their multifunctional nature makes them ideal candidates for use as biofertilizers and bioprotectants in sustainable flower production systems (Lyu et al., 2022).

 The primary objective of this review is to provide a comprehensive overview of recent advancements in the use of Endophytes and PGPR in sustainable floriculture.
-It aims to synthesize findings on their roles in enhancing both the quantitative and qualitative traits of flowering plants, as well as their mechanisms of action and application potential.
-While the review focuses on practical and research-based applications in ornamental horticulture, it does not delve into genomic-level studies or industrial-scale formulation development, which are beyond its scope.
+This review aims to synthesize findings on the roles of these biostimulants in enhancing the quantitative and qualitative traits of flowering plants, as well as their mechanisms of action and potential applications.
+While this review focuses on practical and research-based applications in ornamental horticulture, it does not delve into genomic-level studies or industrial-scale formulation development, which are beyond its scope.

 1. Classification of Endophytes and PGPR